 Hopefully, you can resolve the issue using the solutions mentioned in this post.

-How do you fix an error decompressing audio or video in Premiere Pro?
+How do I fix audio error in Premiere Pro?

 How do you fix an importing error in Premiere Pro?